Phala-Network/phat-contract-starter-kit/GETTING_STARTED.md

 - [Closing](#closing)

 ## Overview
-This project represents a basic Polygon Consumer Contract that is compatible with a deployed LensAPI Oracle via [Phat Bricks UI](https://bricks.phala.network).
+This project represents a basic EVM Consumer Contract that is compatible with a deployed Oracle written in TypeScript on Phala Network.
+> **Note**: For simplicity, we will utilize Polygon Mumbai and Polygon Mainnet for the following examples.
 ## Prerequisites
-- Active Bricks Profile with version `1.0.1` via [Phat Bricks](https://bricks.phala.network)
+- Active Phala Profile with version `>= 1.0.1` via [Phat Contract 2.0 UI](https://bricks.phala.network)
 - [Hardhat](https://hardhat.org)
 - For EVM Mainnet deployments:
   - Ex: Polygonscan API Key that can be generated on [polygonscan](https://polygonscan.com)
 - RPC Endpoint for EVM Chain Mainnet & EVM Chain Testnet
   - [Alchemy](https://alchemy.com) - This repo example uses Alchemy's API Key.
   - [Infura](https://infura.io)
-  - Personal RPC Node
+  - Personal RPC Node (Ex.
+[ProjectPi](TODO))
 - Polkadot Account for Phala PoC5 Testnet and Mainnet deployment

 ### Environment Variables:
 Check out the environment variables here in [.env.local](./.env.local) file.

 ## Getting Started
-> Note: If you cloned this repo or created a template, skip to [Create a Bricks Profile](#create-a-bricks-profile)
+> Note: If you cloned this repo or created a template, skip to [Create a Phala Profile](#create-a-phala-profile)
 >
 First you will need to install the [@phala/fn](https://www.npmjs.com/package/@phala/fn) CLI tool using your node package manager (`npm`) or use node package execute (`npx`).
 In this tutorial we use `npx`.